 A healthy twist to a favorite childhood treat.
-This healthier puppy chow recipe makes for a delicious snack for your sweet tooth!
+This healthy and easy puppy chow recipe makes for a delicious snack for your sweet tooth!

-I don’t normally do recipe posts on Sundays, but it’s been a pretty abnormal week so we’re gonna keep going with it.
-We lived off of Easter leftovers and some random recipe I tried out last week, so there isn’t much of a meal plan to show.
-Unless you want to count making this healthier puppy chow as your meal plan—in which case, I am totally on board.
+I don’t normally do recipe posts on Sundays, but it’s been a pretty abnormal week, so we’re gonna keep going with it.
+We lived off Easter leftovers and some random recipe I tried out last week, so there isn’t much of a meal plan to show.
+Unless you want to count on making this healthy and easy puppy chow as your meal plan—in which case, I am totally on board.

-My actual decision to make puppy chow was pretty spur of the moment.
+My actual decision to make puppy chow recipe was pretty spur of the moment.
 I’ve actually been trying to avoid this when it comes to recipes I’m going to test for the blog.
-My original plan a few weekends ago was to make sweet potato noodle taco bowls and a green smoothie.
-I had my grocery list written, complete with the garnishes I wanted for the photos.
+A few weekends ago, my original plan was to make sweet potato noodle taco bowls and a green smoothie.
+I had my grocery list is written, complete with the garnishes I wanted for the photos.
 While I was at the grocery, I got a sudden hankering for puppy chow.
 SO random.
-But whaddaya know, the green smoothie ingredients went off the list in place of chocolate chips and Rice Chex cereal for a healthier puppy chow recipe instead.
+But Whaddaya know, the green smoothie ingredients went off the list in place of chocolate chips and Rice Chex cereal for a healthy puppy chow recipe instead.
 That’s a pregnant woman in her finest moment.

 - 10 cups Rice Chex cereal